-- 50. Improving community livelihoods will be part of the implementation of adaptation actions, which are aimedat reducing the level of vulnerability of poor households, especially households with the most vulnerable categories, namely; households with a female head of household, households with persons with disabilities, elderly households and households with extreme poverty.
+- at reducing the level of vulnerability of poor households, especially households with the most vulnerable categories, namely; households with a female head of household, households with persons with disabilities, elderly households and households with extreme poverty.
 This is needed because the livelihood sector has a significant effect on the vulnerability of a household.
 It is known that the level of vulnerability of households to climate change in one area is different from one another, even though they have the same exposure.
 Vulnerable households will have a much higher risk than non-vulnerable households.
 For the context of Central Sulawesi Province, this component has urgency, considering that the households targeted by the program are households that since 2018 have experienced disruptions or even lost their livelihoods due to being affected by the Earthquake, Tsunami and Liquefaction disasters.
 It is known that the post-disaster recovery process did not go well due to the pressure of the Covid 19 Pandemic.
-Therefore, the program will invest in improving the livelihoods of vulnerable groups, with a target of improving the target household income rate by 50% from the baseline, at the end of the program. - 51.
-Investments for livelihood improvement will focus on three sectors; Agriculture, Small-Scale Demersal-Fisheries and MSMEs (Micro, Small and Medium Enterprises).
+Therefore, the program will invest in improving the livelihoods of vulnerable groups, with a target of improving the target household income rate by 50% from the baseline, at the end of the program. - Fisheries and MSMEs (Micro, Small and Medium Enterprises).
 Program support includes, increasing business capacity, increasing management and marketing capacity, and providing a package of capital assistance and production equipment, which will be adjusted according to the results of the needs analysis.
 Determination of beneficiaries will be key to the effectiveness of this component.
 The selection of beneficiaries will be carried out by taking into account government data sources, especially DTKS (Social Welfare Integrated Data) data, because this data does not only contain the poverty rate, but also the vulnerability status of households.
-However, the determination of beneficiaries will suil be based on the results of social mapping, which includes the preparation of a list with the village government, physical identification of the field, and village deliberations.
-To increase the accountability and transparency of the beneficiaries, And To manage feedback and complaints from the community, program management will provide a feedback and complaint mechanism, for this stage and the implementation of the program as a whole. - 52.
+However, the determination of beneficiaries will still be based on the results of social mapping, which includes the preparation of a list with the village government, physical identification of the field, and village deliberations.
+To increase the accountability and transparency of the beneficiary determination process, program implementers will post a list of potential beneficiaries.
+And To manage feedback and complaints from the community, program management will provide a feedback and complaint mechanism, for this stage and the implementation of the program as a whole. - 52.
 To ensure the effectiveness of achieving the target, the designated beneficiaries will receive various support for increasing technical and managerial knowledge and skills, through trainings, courses, field schools and technical assistance in the form of mentoring.
 This technical support provides methodological differences between the design of this program and other social assistance projects.
 It is very likely that the target group of this program is a group that has received social assistance through government stimulant programs that were distributed in the form of BLT (temporary unconditional cash transfer) during the Covid 19 pandemic, but the form and purpose of the BLT program with the design of assistance in this program

-Formatted: List Paragraph, Justified, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.3" + Indent at: 0.55"
+Formatted: List Paragraph, Justified, Numbered + Level: $1 + \text{Numbering Style: } 1, 2, 3, \dots + \text{Start at: } 1 + \text{Alignment: Left + Aligned at: } 0.3" + \text{Indent at: } 0.55"$ cannot be achieved, equated, because BLT focuses on efforts to maintain household consumption capacity, while assistance in this program is designed to increase production capacity